Teaching and Learning

 No one goes into teaching thinking it will be easy, but sometimes the pressures pile up and it can seem like an insurmountable challenge.
 No one trained to teach in a pandemic, either!

 With well over a decade of primary classroom experience, I understand the pressures facing schools.
 I’ve been through Ofsted inspections more times than I care to remember (once on day 2 of a new job) and have been described by HMI as ‘relentlessly optimistic’.
 I’ve taught children from Years 1 to 6 and led subjects and teams at a wide range of schools, including a Pupil Referral Unit/Alternative Provider.
-Although I’ve been out of the classroom to do something a bit different, I didn’t leave because I hated it and I’m actively looking for the right post in the right school.

 I am available to support teachers and schools to feel better about what they do, as well as ask those BDQs to support moving on.